podofo/podofo/API-MIGRATION.md

 ## 0.10.1 -> 1.0.0
+- `GIDMap`: Removed, it was just a infrastructural typedef
+- `PdfCIDToGIDMap`: Removed `HasGlyphAccess`, this map is always for accessing font program GIDs
+- `PdfGlyphAccess`: `Width` renamed to `ReadMetrics`
 - `Matrix2D`: Removed, all methods using it were converted to use `Matrix` instead, which is a full replacement
 - `Matrix`: Removed `FromCoefficients()`, just use the now public constructor with coefficients
 - `PdfFontMetrics`: